Annickia chlorantha: Description

 Leaf-blades are papery to coriaceous, narrowly elliptical to obovate in outline, blades range between 7 - 28 cm long and 2 - 9.5 cm wide, acuminate at apex and narrowly cuneate at base.
 Slightly discolorous; adaxial surface is rarely pubescent and is usually brown to grey green but glossy dark green when fresh while the lower surface is bright brown to green but whitish to pale green when fresh with bifid or trifid hairs pointing in all directions.

 Distribution

-Occurs in lowland forests and along road sides in Southern Nigeria and Cameroun.
+Occurs in lowland forests and along road sides in southern Nigeria and Cameroon.

 Uses

-Stem bark and occasionally root decoction of Annickia chlorantha and its closely related cousin, Annickia affinis (Exell) is used to treat symptoms associated with malaria, tuberculosis, jaundice, yellow fever, typhoid and hepatitis A, B and C.
+Stem bark and occasionally root decoction of Annickia chlorantha and its closely related cousin, Annickia affinis is used to treat symptoms associated with malaria, tuberculosis, jaundice, yellow fever, typhoid and hepatitis A, B and C.